Buttery Sweet Potato Casserole

 Pour the sweet potato mixture into an awaiting greased baking dish.

-In a bowl, combine all the topping ingredients and spread evenly over the top of the sweet potatoes.
+The last thing and my favorite part is to add the nut blend to top of the sweet potato mixture.
+In a bowl, combine all the topping ingredients and spread an even layer over the top of the casserole.

 Bake at 350 for 30 minutes or until the topping is golden brown.